Odeon lifts Wells Fargo & Company [WFC] price estimate. Who else is bullish?

 Odeon have made an estimate for Wells Fargo & Company shares, keeping their opinion on the stock as Hold, with their previous recommendation back on July 19, 2021.
 The new note on the price target was released on July 15, 2021, representing the official price target for Wells Fargo & Company stock.
 Previously, the target price had yet another raise to $57, while Keefe Bruyette analysts kept a Outperform rating on WFC stock.

-Wells Fargo & Company [WFC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 9.77.
-With this latest performance, WFC shares gained by 17.19% in over the last four-week period, additionally plugging by 52.59% over the last 6 months – not to mention a rise of 100.08% in the past year of trading.
+Wells Fargo & Company [WFC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.85.
+With this latest performance, WFC shares gained by 13.15% in over the last four-week period, additionally plugging by 33.12% over the last 6 months – not to mention a rise of 99.06% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Wells Fargo & Company [WFC] shares currently have an operating margin of +4.57.
 Wells Fargo & Company’s Net Margin is presently recorded at +4.02.